Frankston City is a place for everyone.

 We Are Better Together Survey

 How can we make our community feel welcoming and inclusive for everyone?
-Share your feedback by 5pm 3 September 2024.
+Survey now closed.

 What stops us from feeling welcome and included in our community?